nathannbui/iOS101.Prework/README.md

 - Simple video editing and effects for content creation

-- Makes it fun to share videos with friends/family, when shared for a long period of time, you can build a streak based of sending videos.
+- It makes it fun to share videos with friends/family; when shared for a long time, you can build a streak based on sending videos.

 5. Spotify